Sustainability

 Inbound/Outbound Volume per ℓ (ton/ℓ) 5.57 5.90 6.11 5.90 6.21 5.98 6.02 6.03

-Ministry of Environment Notification "Guidelines for Aggregation, Reporting, and Certification of the Greenhouse Gas Emission Trading Scheme" Article 18 (Calculation Method of Emissions, etc.)
+Ministry of Environment Notice 「Guidelines for aggregation, reporting, and certification of the GHG Emissions Trading System」 Article 18 (Calculation method for emissions, etc.)

-GHG Emissions = Activity Data × Net Calorific Value × Emission Factor × Global Warming Potential (GWP)
+GHG Emissions = Activity Data × Caloric Coefficient × Emission Factor × Global Warming Potential (GWP)

 Energy Intensity

-Major Hubs: Janghang Center, Daejeon Center, Cheonan Center, Sintanjin Center, Busan New Port Center, Gunsan Branch, Sintanjin CY, Gunsan CY
+Major Hubs: Janghang Center, Daejeon Center, Cheonan Center, Shintanjin Center, Busan New Port Center, Gunsan Branch, Shintanjin CY, Gunsan CY

 Category 2023 Performance 2024 Performance 2025 Performance